danbooru/danbooru/README.md

 4) Check all log files.

+## Services

+Danbooru employs numerous external services to delegate some functionality.

+For development purposes, you can just run mocked version of these services.
+They're available in `scrtip/mock_services` and can be started automatically using Foreman and the provided Procfile.

 ### Amazon Web Services

 In order to enable the following features, you will need an AWS SQS